Clinics We Offer

 Anti-coagulant Near Patient Testing

 (Service also available to patients from other practices)

 If you are prescribed Warfarin we offer a blood testing and dosing service at the practice.
 Please contact reception to arrange an appointment and register your details.

 Community Child Health Clinic

 The practice provides a full child health service for all locally registered children up to the age of 5 years.

 Important - please continue to attend for childhood vaccinations

-For vaccinations please attend the COVID secure surgery at the time notified in your invitation letter.If your child is unwell please contact the surgery to let them know.
+For vaccinations please attend at the time notified in your invitation letter.If your child is unwell please contact the surgery to let them know.